jockehewh/xcms/README.md

   * ![Remove all formating](https://github.com/jockehewh/xcms/blob/master/readme-imgs/btnremovestyle.PNG)
   To remove all formating click on the ‘paragraph’ button

-__Add an admin:__
+__Add a developer:__

-Allows you to create more admins (N.B.. only admins can update the content of the apps).
+Allows you to create more developers (N.B.. only developers can update the content of the apps).
+To create an developer you have to fill the following form:
+Developer name: name
+password: password
+super developer: yes | no (a super developer is able to create more developers and to change passwords)
+Access: bundle editor(give access to the bundle editor) | data manager(give access to the data manager) | both (give access to both)

-__Change an admins password:__
+__Change an developers password:__

-Fill the form with an existing admin username and set the new password.
+Fill the form with an existing developer username and set the new password.
 Then click the 'Update password' button to save your changes.

 __Export database:__